Mintaa911/100-days-of-code/log.md

 **Link to work:** [coding exercises] https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/#basic-javascript

-### Day O: March 15, 2021
+### Day 1: March 16, 2021

 **Today's Progress**: I finished the basic javascript freeCodeCamp exercises

-**Thouhts**: I was going to do earlier in the day but I had classes and was unable to do.
+**Thoughts**: I was going to do earlier in the day but I had classes and was unable to do.
 I started late at night and had a bit struggle with sleep.
 Finally I finished my plan for the day .

+**Link to work:** [coding exercises] https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/#basic-javascript

+### Day 2: March 17, 2021

+**Today's Progress**: I have started reading ES6 JavaScript and code practice on freeCodeCamp

+**Thoughts**: I have come across different concept in ES6 concepts like Arrow function, rest/spread, destructuring, ObjectFreez and other.
+This concepts makes coding easier.

 **Link to work:** [coding exercises] https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/#basic-javascript